jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 80 Amendment of direction
 (1) The responsible Minister may initiate an amendment of a direction.
 (2) A local authority may request in writing that the responsible Minister amend a direction that applies to that local authority, setting out the reasons for the request.
+(2A) If the reason for the request is to enable or support a variation to an Auckland housing planning instrument, the request must also contain information on how that instrument, as it is proposed to be varied, would comply with clause 4 of Schedule 3C.
 (3) The responsible Minister may amend his or her direction as the Minister thinks appropriate.
-(4) Unless an amendment made under this clause has no more than a minor effect or is made to correct a technical error, clauses 76(2) to (6), 77(2), 78(3), and 79 apply.
+(4) Unless an amendment made under this clause has no more than a minor effect or is made to correct a technical error, the following clauses apply:
+  (a) clause 76(2) to (6); and
+  (b) clause 77(2) or 77A(2) (as the case requires); and (c) clause 78(3) to (5).

 **Other matters relevant to direction**